 In many cases of Bowen's disease, we don't know what has caused it.
-More commonly it's related to the sun.
+But it's most often related to sun exposure or use of sunbeds over a long period of time.
 But as it can occur in areas of the body not normally exposed to the sun, this is not the only cause.

 One type of Bowen's disease is called bowenoid papulosis.
-This is associated with infection with a type of genital wart virus called HPV 16.
-This is one of the types of virus that is also associated with cervical cancer and cancer of the penis.
+It's associated with a type of virus called human papillomavirus (HPV) 16.
+This type of HPV is also associated with cervical cancer and cancer of the penis.

-A common symptom of Bowen's is itching.
+Another symptom of Bowen's disease is itching.
 But often there are no symptoms apart from a patch on the skin.
 In some cases, the affected skin may become sore and bleed.

-There are a few treatments for Bowen's disease, such as:
+There are several treatments for Bowen's disease, such as:

 - imiquimod cream

-- chemotherapy creams which are put straight onto affected skin
+- chemotherapy creams which are put straight onto the affected skin

 - freezing with liquid nitrogen